-Many drug treatment facilities have incorporated MAT as part of one’s recovery plan, yet there is strong stigma surrounding MAT.
+Many drug treatment facilities have incorporated MAT as part of one’s recovery plan, yet there is a strong stigma surrounding MAT.
 First and foremost, people who stigmatize medically-assisted treatment feel that addiction is a moral failing instead of being a disease.
 People who fall into this category feel that counseling and therapy are the only ways people will be able to change their behavior.

-Secondly, there is stigma concerning medically assisted treatment because people view it as replacing one drug with another.
+Secondly, there is a stigma concerning medically assisted treatment because people view it as replacing one drug with another.
 Replacing one opioid drug with a substitute opioid drug is seen as risky.
 As a result, newly recovering addicts may become addicted to medications that are supposed to help.
-Additionally, stigma surrounding MAT is perpetuated by recovering addicts who got clean and sober without medication.
+Additionally, the stigma surrounding MAT is perpetuated by recovering addicts who got clean and sober without medication.
 Those who recover without medications simply feel that others should use the same approach.